Register Today & Receive Free Shipping On All Orders Over $500

 Pre-Treatment Consultation

-During the pre-treatment consultation, it is crucial to understand the patient’s expectations and educate them about the procedure.
-Discuss the achievable outcomes, potential risks, and aftercare requirements.
-Ensuring patients have realistic expectations is key to their satisfaction.
+During the pre-treatment consultation, understand the patient’s expectations and educate them on the procedure.
+Discuss achievable outcomes, potential risks, and aftercare.
+Ensuring realistic expectations is key to satisfaction.

 Managing Pain and Discomfort